ericniebler/stl2/review/2010808 Batavia review.md

 WB: [specialized.algorithms] Would like to reorder p3 first sentence like we did for p1. [so reordered: note this is now p4]

-WB: [specialized.algorithms] Suggest a note like “This means that these algorithms may not be called with explicit template arguments” [added a note]
+WB: [specialized.algorithms] Suggest a note like "This means that these algorithms may not be called with explicit template arguments" [added a note]

 WB: [specialized.algorithms] "When invoked on ranges of potentially overlapped subobjects, the algorithms specified in this subclause result in undefined behavior." [so rephrased]